tektutor/kubernetes-oct-2022/Day1/README.md

 ```

 The expected response is, each time you do curl, the load balancer should redirect the call to web1, web2 and web3 in a round-robin fashion.

+## Assignments
+1. Create 3~5 nginx web server containers and put them behind an Apache Tomcat LoadBalancer Container
+2. List all containers who name starts with ubuntu
+3. Delete all containers that were created using ubuntu:16.04 docker image